dineshvg/dineshvg.github.io/README.md

-## Dinesh Vaihtylaingam Gangatharan
+## Dinesh Vaithylaingam Gangatharan

-Currently pursuing Master in Infromation and Communication Engineering in Technical University of Darmstadt.
-I am currently working on my master thesis in [Fraunhofer-Institut für Graphische Datenverarbeitung IGD](http://www-old.igd.fraunhofer.de/)
+Pursuing my thirst for knowledge as a Software Developer in the Retail Industrry by gaining experience by working on the Rewe and Penny apps.

 ### Work Experience

-- Currently I work as android developer in [Authada GmbH](https://authada.de/de)
+- Currently I work as a software developer in [REWE Digital](https://www.rewe-digital.com/).
+I gained some experince by working for a year on the Penny App and then later moved to the Rewe App.

-- I did my internship for 6 months as an android developer and data analyst in [Creative Workline, Berlin](http://www.creativeworkline.com/)
+- I continued my career as a FrontEnd developer by working for almost three years in [Authada GmbH](https://authada.de/de).
+I learnt a lot here and dived more into the world of Android here.

+- [Creative Workline, Berlin](http://www.creativeworkline.com/) gave me the experince of working in a startup.
+Being a small firm and a small team I worked on different roles and learnt more on working in Germany as a software developer.

 - I worked as a front-end developer for 3 months in [Gfnork UG](https://gfnork.de/)